How to Secure Your LoopBack REST API with JWT Authentication

 Test Your Application

 You've implemented user authentication in your REST API and secured the routes against unauthorized users.
 Let's put your application to the test.
-Press CTRL-C to exit the server and restart it with the following command:
+Press to exit the server and restart it with the following command:

 User Controller Endpoints